Edmond Pourchot

 Pourchot was named Professor of Philosophy in 1677, and he was a long-standing vice-chancellor/rector of the University of Paris, where he taught for 26 years.
 He authored a popular multi-volume Latin text entitled Institutiones philosophicae ad faciliorem veterum, ac recentiorum philosophorum lectionem comparatae (Paris, 1695; Paris, 1700; Lyon, 1711; Venice, 1715; Lyon, 1716–1717; Venice, 1730 [standard edition]; Paris & Lyon & Padua, 1733; Padua, 1751; Venice, 1755).
-This text was well regarded among eminent French intellectuals, and gained followers for Cartesianism in many other countries including Turkey and Poland.
+This text was well regarded among other French intellectuals, and gained followers for Cartesianism in many other countries including Turkey and Poland.
 He was also a scholar of the Hebrew language.
 The Latin form of his name was Edmundus Purchotius (Edmundi Purchotii).